Text Processing and Wrapper Classes II

 object.replace(start, end, str);

-specifies the starting position of a substring in the caller, inclusive.end
+startspecifies the starting position of a substring in the caller, inclusive.endspecifies the ending position of the substring in the caller, exclusive.stris a string object.

 -